 Other variations in microneedling devices include:

-The skin of the face is stretched by one hand while the other hand is used to roll the instrument over in a direction perpendicular to that of stretching force.
-The roller is rolled 15 to 20 times in horizontal, vertical, and both oblique directions.
-The base of the scar is to be treated.
-Pinpoint bleeding should occur from the base of the scar.
-Saline pads are kept over the treated area.
+The skin of the face is stretched by one hand while the other hand is used to roll or glide the instrument over in a direction perpendicular to that of stretching force.
+If using a needle roller, then the device is rolled 15 to 20 times in horizontal, vertical, and both oblique directions.
+The treatment endpoint is uniform, pinpoint bleeding.
+Saline pads should be kept over treated areas of the face once the treatment endpoint has been reached.
+Full facial treatment generally takes 15-20 minutes.

 |||Elghblawi E, Intense retroauricular lymphadenopathy post-microneedling.
 Journal of cosmetic dermatology.
 2019 Apr 29; [PubMed PMID: 31033144]|